pgexperts/handyrep/docs/setup.rst

     Name of the user used for streaming replication connections.
 Often the same as the superuser.

 templates_dir
     Directory where the templates are stored.
+If running under WSGI, needs to be a full path.

 test_ssh_command
     Simple always-succeeds command to test if SSH access is working.
 Default is "ls".